pickyourtrail_logo

 About Al Seef Dubai

 Al Seef constitutes a project aimed at the renovation of the western side of Dubai Creek, meant to showcase the city’s history as well as its future.
-There are two main divisions in the area; the “Heritage” zone that takes inspiration from the traditional building styles in Dubai (the use of sand colour in buildings, wind towers, narrow alleys), and the “Modern” zone that has modern waterfront design along with leisure promenades and chic retail spaces.
+There are two main divisions in the area.
+The “Heritage” zone takes inspiration from the traditional building styles in Dubai (the use of sand colour in buildings, wind towers, and narrow alleys), and the “Modern” zone has modern waterfront design along with leisure promenades and chic retail spaces.

-After the gradual opening by public access from the mid-2010s and complete operation by 2017, Al Seef was the brainchild of the real estate company Meraas that mingled the shipping and trade heritage of Dubai with the comfort requirements of the modern-day visitors and the residents.
+Al Seef opened in phases from 2016 onwards and became fully operational by 2017.
+It was the brainchild of the real estate company Meraas that mingled the shipping and trade heritage of Dubai with the comfort requirements of the modern-day visitors and residents.

 Highlights of Al Seef Dubai